Ilaiwi/effective-javascript/PITCHME.md

 ```

 +++
-- Object also inherits properties from its prototype object
+- <span style="font-size:1.5rem"> Object also inherits properties from its prototype object </span>
-- Properties on a prototype object can cause unexpected properties to appear when enumerating dictionary entries. (`prototype pollution`)
+- <span style="font-size:1.5rem"> Properties on a prototype object can cause unexpected properties to appear when enumerating dictionary entries. (`prototype pollution`) </span>

 ```
 var dict = new Array();